nguyensjsu/sp19-202-spattern-marshals/README.md

 Prototype - To clone objects like Enemies, Coins, Lucky charm and moving clouds in the world instead of creating from scratch.

-State     - State pattern is used to maintain different state of the player object
+State     - State pattern is used to maintain different state of the player object and treasure display

 ## Mockups
 https://github.com/nguyensjsu/sp19-202-spattern-marshals/tree/master/mockups